Curriculum by Program Year

 During the first part of the fourth year, you will submit your applications through the National Residency Matching Program (NRMP).
 This organization is made up of key academic medical oversight agencies and medical student associations.

-- Apply: You send an application form, a personal statement, letters of recommendation, and USMLE test scores to the residency programs of your choice.
+- Applying: You send an application form, a personal statement, letters of recommendation, and USMLE test scores to the residency programs of your choice.

-- Interview: You go through a round of interviews.
+- Interviewing: You go through a round of interviews.

 - Ranking: Both you and the residency programs to which you apply submit a ranking list.

-- Selection: You are matched with the highest-ranked residency program that has also lists you as desirable and acceptable.
+- Matching: You are matched with the highest-ranked residency program that has also lists you as desirable and acceptable.